 The first step is to look at all the marketing others are doing around Thanksgiving, Black Friday, and the holidays.
 Instead of seeing it as gobbling up your sales – see it as the huge hearing aid marketing opportunity it really is.

-Use the 10+ ideas below in stuff your calendar with new patients and sell more hearing aids this year.
+Use the 10+ ideas below to stuff your calendar with new patients and sell more hearing aids this year.

 - Focus your marketing on women.
 I know the stereotype is they do all the cooking including buying the turkey, but they also are the ones to prompt their spouses to schedule an appointment.